simbahebinbo/embedded-redis/README.md

   .build();
 ```

-## Setting up a cluster
+## Setting up a bunch

-Our Embedded Redis has support for HA Redis clusters with Sentinels and master-slave replication
+Our Embedded Redis has support for HA Redis bunchs with Sentinels and master-slave replication

 #### Using ephemeral ports

-A simple redis integration test with Redis cluster on ephemeral ports, with setup similar to that from production would
+A simple redis integration test with Redis bunch on ephemeral ports, with setup similar to that from production would
 look like this:

 ```
 public class SomeIntegrationTestThatRequiresRedis {
-  private RedisCluster cluster;
+  private RedisBunch bunch;
   private Set<String> jedisSentinelHosts;

   @Before
   public void setup() throws Exception {
-    //creates a cluster with 3 sentinels, quorum size of 2 and 3 replication groups, each with one master and one slave cluster = RedisCluster.builder().ephemeral().sentinelCount(3).quorumSize(2)
+    //creates a bunch with 3 sentinels, quorum size of 2 and 3 replication groups, each with one master and one slave bunch = RedisBunch.builder().ephemeral().sentinelCount(3).quorumSize(2)
                     .replicationGroup("master1", 1)
                     .replicationGroup("master2", 1)
                     .replicationGroup("master3", 1)
                     .build();
-    cluster.start();
+    bunch.start();

-    //retrieve ports on which sentinels have been started, using a simple Jedis utility class jedisSentinelHosts = JedisUtil.sentinelHosts(cluster);
+    //retrieve ports on which sentinels have been started, using a simple Jedis utility class jedisBunchHosts = JedisUtil.bunchJedisHosts(bunch);
   }

   @Test